zach-albia/learning-eff/docs/elementary/Prob1.md

     def endTimeMillis: Long = System.currentTimeMillis()
   }
 }

 ```

-Now that we have a config, let's see we what we can do with `Reader` and `Writer`:
+Note that we've declared that our `println` can fail.
+This is due to our program being flexible enough for this to happen.
+Now that we have `AppConfig` nailed down, let's see we what we can do with `Reader` and `Writer`:

 ```scala
 import cats._, cats.data._, cats.implicits._